Rogers

 What books inspired you to be a writer?

 I have always been a voracious reader.
 Characters are my friends, castles that come alive at midnight my home.
 I’ve given my heart to a lot of stories.
-In no particular order, and by no means comprehensive: The Wizard of Oz series (all thirteen, obviously), all of Gail Carson Levine’s books, Harry Potter, Patricia C. Wrede’s Enchanted Forest chronicles, the Nancy Drew series, Tamora Pierce’s fantasy books, The Hobbit, Esperanza Rising, East, The Mists of Avalon, Rosalind Miles' Tristan and Isolde series, and many of Shakespeare's works, particularly A Midsummer Night’s Dream and Macbeth were some stories that first kindled my love of writing.
+In no particular order, and by no means comprehensive: The Wizard of Oz series (all thirteen, obviously), all of Gail Carson Levine’s books, Harry Potter, Patricia C. Wrede’s Enchanted Forest chronicles, the Nancy Drew series, Tamora Pierce’s fantasy books, The Hobbit and Lord of the Rings, Esperanza Rising, East, Rosalind Miles' Tristan and Isolde series, and many of Shakespeare's works, particularly A Midsummer Night’s Dream and Macbeth were some stories that first kindled my love of writing.

-The Star Wars movies, Ever After, The Mask of Zorro, A Knight’s Tale, The Princess Bride, The Magical Legend of the Leprechauns, Practical Magic, The Princess Diaries, the Lord of the Rings movies, and many Disney movies also significantly contributed to my love of storytelling.
+The Star Wars movies, Ever After, The Mask of Zorro, A Knight’s Tale, The Princess Bride, The Magical Legend of the Leprechauns, Moulin Rouge, Practical Magic, The Princess Diaries, the Lord of the Rings movies, and many Disney movies also significantly contributed to my love of storytelling.
+(And while this came much later, it feels important to include Game of Thrones on the list!)

 What is your writing routine?